Bristol-Myers Tele-Varieties

-Bristol-Myers Tele-Varieties is a TV series broadcast locally in New York beginning in December 1946, and then began broadcasting on the NBC Television Network on January 5, 1947, on Sunday evenings from 8:15 to 8:30 p.m.
+Bristol-Myers Tele-Varieties is a TV series which was initially broadcast locally on New York's WNBT (now WNBC) beginning in December 1946.
+It then began running on the NBC Television Network on January 5, 1947, on Sunday evenings from 8:15 to 8:30 p.m.
 Eastern Time.
-The show, including interviews of celebrities, was hosted by the wife-and-husband team of Jinx Falkenburg and Tex McCrary.
+It replaced Geographically Speaking, which had also been sponsored by Bristol-Myers.
+The show tried different formats during its run, the most successful arguably being when the show was hosted by the wife-and-husband team of Jinx Falkenburg and Tex McCrary beginning in March 1947.
+This version was an adaptation of their popular Hi Jinx radio program, and included interviews with celebrities.
 In March 1947 it was moved to 8 to 8:15 p.m.
 E. T. on Sundays, and it ended on April 13, 1947.
-The program was an adaptation of the Hi Jinx radio program.

-Bristol-Myers Tele-Varieties was an adaptation of the Hi Jinx radio program.
-It replaced Geographically Speaking.
 Wes McKee was the producer, and Roger Muir was the director.

 Critical response

+The review in the trade publication Variety for the show's premiere as a local variety show was highly negative, stating that "Gags are corny to the extreme, continuity is lacking and the commercial is the kind to make viewers squirm in distaste".

-A review of the premiere episode in the trade publication Variety complimented the couple's chatter, photogenic qualities, and stage presence.
+The review in Variety upon the introduction of Jinx Falkenburg and Tex McCrary as hosts was much more positive.
+It complimented the couple's chatter, photogenic qualities, and stage presence.
 It also praised the integration of the Ipana commercial into the episode and noted the good work of the producer and director.